hpcuantwerpen/Launcher/README.md

 The temporary folder can be removed now.

 Happy Launching!

+###Installing Launcher - MacOSX
+The Anaconda python distribution for Mac provides two Python executables: `python`, for working in a terminal, and `pythonw`, which can also handle graphical applications.

 ###Installing Launcher - Windows
 To download and run the Launcher installer proceed as follows.
 Open a Powershell window and cd into some temporary directory: